wanggang1/demo-bundle-pricing/README.md

 ### TODOs

-* Item Add route need to use ItemWriterActor, so it also single BundleActor to add an unit price Bundle
+* Item Add route need to use ItemWriterActor, so it also uses single BundleActor to add an unit price Bundle
-* Item Delete route need to use ItemWriterActor, so it also single BundleActor to delete all Bundles containing this item
+* Item Delete route need to use ItemWriterActor, so it also uses single BundleActor to delete all Bundles containing this item
-* Item Update route need to use ItemWriterActor, so it also single BundleActor to update all Bundles containing this item
+* Item Update route need to use ItemWriterActor, so it also uses single BundleActor to update all Bundles containing this item
 * add Bundle validation and PartialBundle for Bundle’s create/update routes
 * all Bundle routes must use BundleActor because BundleActor maintains a Bundle cache
 * BundleActor only delete unit price Bundle through Item deletion signal